 In almost all cases, we properly and clearly identify our sources.
 Only in rare circumstances do we attribute information to unnamed sources, and only when there is a legitimate reason, such as protecting the safety of the source.
 Writers tell their editors the true identity of unnamed sources, except in extraordinary cases.
 We clearly explain to our readers why we are using an unnamed source.

-- Accuracy and balance: It is the responsibility of all our editors and writers to be accurate and honest.
+b.
+Accuracy and balance.
+It is the responsibility of all our editors and writers to be accurate and honest.
 We rely on our professional experience, judgment, and knowledge, guided by our responsibility to help our readers understand a subject.
 We don’t reflexively give equal weight to all sides of a discussion.
-In matters of controversy, we report the arguments of both sides fairly, but our ethical obligation is not to please any interest or party to a debate, but to bear witness to the truth if we know it, or to delineate the terms of the controversy if the truth of the matter is genuinely in doubt.
+In matters of controversy, we will report the arguments of both sides fairly; but our ethical obligation is not to please any interest or party to a debate, but to bear witness to the truth if we know it, or to delineate the terms of the controversy if the truth of the matter is genuinely in doubt.

-- Fact-checking and editing: MIT Technology Review’s features, reviews, and some infographic stories enjoy the thorough fact-checking and multiple edits traditional to magazine journalism.
-Directories, charts, graphs, and similar data-rich elements are also thoroughly fact-checked.
-News, news-analysis, opinions, and shorter stories receive the abbreviated fact-checking and editing common to news journalism.
+c.
+Fact-checking and editing.
+MIT Technology Review’s features, reviews, and some infographic stories enjoy the thorough fact-checking and multiple edits traditional to magazine journalism.
+Directories, charts, graphs, and similar data-rich elements are also fact-checked.
+News, news-analysis, opinions, and shorter stories receive abbreviated fact-checking and editing.
 Our events cannot, practically, be fact-checked, although we invite only authoritative, responsible speakers.
-If we are told a speaker has been inaccurate, we correct the record.

 To preserve our independence, MIT Technology Review maintains strict rules guiding our professional conduct.